-Humans have been genetically modifying crops since agriculture was invented thousands of years ago.
-But conventional breeding takes multiple generations and cannot be used to improve only one specific trait.
-Genetic engineering and gene editing are precise technologies that can streamline the breeding process and introduce rice traits that cannot be significantly improved through conventional breeding.
+Humans have been modifying crops for favorable traits since agriculture was invented thousands of years ago.
+But conventional breeding takes multiple generations and cannot be used to improve on only one specific trait.
+Genetic engineering and genome editing are precise technologies that can streamline the breeding process and introduce rice traits that cannot be significantly improved through conventional breeding.

 Biofortification is the process of improving the nutritional quality of food crops.
-This can be achieved through agronomic practices, conventional breeding or more advanced biotechnology tools such as genetic engineering and genome editing.
-These advanced techniques are used for biofortification when micronutrient content cannot be significantly increased through conventional practices.
+This can be achieved through agronomic practices, conventional breeding or biotechnology-based approaches like genetic engineering and genome editing.

 The International Rice Genebank at IRRI hosts the largest and most diverse collection of rice genetic material in the world, with over 120,000 unique rice accessions.
 This enables IRRI scientists to screen for nutrition-enhancing traits in rice, and identify the most appropriate biofortification method to improve these traits.

-IRRI’s technical expertise enables the exploration of multiple pathways to biofortification.
+IRRI’s extensive genetic resources and technical expertise enables the exploration of multiple pathways to biofortification.
 Biofortified rice varieties in the early stages of research include:

 - Stacked beta-carotene, iron and zinc lines